B33Keeper/CAPSTONE-2025-BUDZ-RESERVE-/README.md

 - Time constraint validation
 - Webhook integration

+### 📊 remove individual side bars each admin page
+-- used the component feature of the react app
+-- the side bar is reusable in any page

 ### 🏸 Admin Manage Courts
 - Dynamic court management interface
 - Automatic sheet creation when the last sheet's court number is maxed/capped to "6"